top of page

 What Lone Tree Voters Actually Approved in 2000 — and What They Did Not

 In recent public meetings about the proposed Hillcamp subidivision, deverloper representatives have repeatedly claimed that Lone Tree residents “voted to develop the Bluffs” in the year 2000.
-That statement is misleading .
+That statement simplifies a much more complex reality.
 It oversimplifies a complex election, ignores documented irregularities in ballot delivery, and—most importantly—misrepresents what voters were actually asked to approve.
-The 2000 Vote Was About Annexation and Control, Not Maximum Development In August 2000
+The 2000 Vote Was About Annexation and Control, Not Maximum D

 Save the Lone Tree Bluffs